 03 of 03

-Baking does not need to be a lengthy process—in fact, many of the best baking recipes are actually quick and easy.
+Baking does not need to be a lengthy process—in fact, many of the best British baking recipes are actually quick and easy.
 Scones, flapjacks, and shortbread are all classic British baked goods that are simple to put together and speedy in the oven.

 Next time you need a tea time treat, whip together a tray of scones.
-Keep it simple with these easy classic scones, or add a bit more flavor with this British fruit scone recipe.
+Keep it simple with easy classic scones, or add a bit more flavor with British fruit scone recipe.
 If you'd like something savory, cheese scones are a perfect choice.
 And although not the same as a traditional British scone, Scottish Tattie scones are delicious potato pancakes that will add a nice savory touch to any meal.

 If you want easy then try one of these flapjack recipes.
 You may be thinking, "pancakes at tea time?"
 But in Britain, flapjacks are sweet, baked bars made of oats, golden syrup, sugar, and butter, as well as added ingredients.
-For your first time out you may want to try these easy traditional British flapjacks or a recipe that includes some fruits and nuts.
+For your first time out you may want to try easy traditional British flapjacks or a recipe that includes some fruits and nuts.
 Flapjacks can also feature marmalade and ginger, and are even made with Museli.

 If you're interested in more of a cookie, rock cake, or rock buns, are little dried-fruit cookies that are beyond simple to make.
 For a taste of Scotland, Scottish shortbread is buttery and tender and will melt in your mouth.
 If a traditional bread is what you're looking for, then Irish soda bread or Scottish oatcakes are ideal choices.